18F/18f.gsa.gov/_team/krutivora.md

 state: D.C.
 github:
 twitter:
-team: CIO Council
+team: General Services Administration
 ---
-**Kruti is currently on detail,** the bio below describes her role at 18F.
+**Kruti is currently on detail to the Chief Information Officer of the General Services Administration.**